Create an Active-Active subscription

-To deploy Active-Active databases in Redis Enterprise Cloud, you need to create a Flexible or Annual subscription with Active-Active enabled.
+To deploy Active-Active databases in Redis Cloud, create a Flexible or Annual subscription with Active-Active enabled.

-Overall, the process is similar to creating a traditional subscription.
-However, there are some differences; you need to:
+Overall, the process is similar to create a Flexible subscription.
+However, there are some additional requirements listed below:

 Active-Active databases consist of multiple copies (also called instances) deployed to different regions throughout the world.